Slow Down and See What’s New

 2. Freeze Fruits and Veggies

-You will also be eating lots of vegetables and berries on a regular basis.
+You will also be eating lots of vegetables and berries regularly.
 This can be tricky and expensive to do when they are not in season.
 So if you see a sale on fruits or veggies, stock up on those as well, then you can freeze them yourself to use later.
 Plus, if you do freeze them yourself, they’ll be better quality than the ones you buy already frozen.

 3. Buy in Bulk When Possible